Szybet/WatchySourcingHub/Watchy 3.0 review.md

 ## Response:

-Response from a moderator from the Watchy discord
+Response from a moderator from the Watchy discord, so not an official response.

 GuruSR is a cool guy, knowledgable developer but his defending of SQFMI is sometimes too much.
 He is not associated with SQFMI really, but that's also is not a clear topic.
 ![image](https://github.com/Szybet/WatchySourcingHub/assets/53944559/d27f517e-cc73-4d78-85f0-9516f774a3c6)